Boyle Abbey: Architecture

 The monastery was laid out according to the usual Cistercian plan, a church on the north side of a roughly rectangular cloister, with a chapter house for meetings of the monks on the second side, a kitchen and a refectory on the third, and probably storehouses and dormitory above on the fourth.
 Only small parts of the cloister survive, as it was turned into a barracks by the Elizabethans in 1592, and again by the Cromwellians who besieged it in 1645.

 This, along with possible later stone quarrying, resulted in little of the cloister-garth surviving.
 Despite this, the ruins are impressive, dominated by a squat square tower that was added above the crossing sometime in the thirteenth century.
 The church adheres to the Cistercian canon in having a nave with side aisles, a transept to the north and south of the crossing, each with a pair of chapels in the east wall, and a chancel, whose original windows were replaced in the thirteenth century.
 The design was influenced by styles from Burgundy, from whence the Cistercians came to Ireland, but much of the detailing of the nave and particularly the cylindrical piers of the south arcade has strong echoes of the West of England.
 The decorated corbels and capitals belonging to them were probably carved by local masons, some of them members of the so-called ‘School of the West’, creating some of the most inventive architectural sculpture of the early thirteenth century in the West of Ireland.

 Today

 The Abbey is now a national monument in state care.
 Admission is inexpensive, with a family pass costing only 16 euro.
 It is located in Boyle, County Roscommon.

 Australian connection.

-A small piece of stone from the Abbey was carried to the other side of the world.
-Being placed on the monumental headstone of an Irishman Bartholomew Higgins in the Rookwood Necropolis Sydney Australia.
+A small piece of stone from the Abbey was carried to the other side of the world and placed on the monumental headstone of an Irishman Bartholomew Higgins in the Rookwood Necropolis in Sydney, Australia.